TLCFEM/suanPan-manual/docs/Basic/Compile.md

    the path of `VTK` installation.
 For example, `VTK_DIR=/usr/local/opt/vtk/lib/cmake/vtk-9.1`.
 6. `SP_ENABLE_CUDA`: `CUDA` needs to be installed manually by the user.
 If enabled, `CUDA` based solvers will be available.
 However, for dense matrix storage, only full matrix storage scheme is supported by `CUDA`.
-Note full matrix storage scheme is not favorable for FEM.
+Note full matrix storage scheme is not favourable for FEM.
 It can, however, be used for sparse matrix solving and mixed precision solving.
 7. `SP_ENABLE_MAGMA`: `MAGMA` needs to be installed manually by the user.
 If enabled, `MAGMA` based solvers will be available.
+The variable `MAGMAROOT` needs to be set to find necessary files.
 8. `SP_ENABLE_ASAN`: If enabled, address sanitizer will be enabled.
+This is useful for debugging purposes.
 9.  `SP_ENABLE_CODECOV`: If enabled, compile options will be enabled to support code coverage report.
 10. `SP_ENABLE_AVX`: If enabled, compiler flags `-mavx` or `/arch:AVX` will be used. (~2011)
 11. `SP_ENABLE_AVX2`: If enabled, compiler flags `-mavx2` or `/arch:AVX2` will be used. (~2013)
 12. `SP_ENABLE_AVX512`: If enabled, compiler flags `-mavx512f` or `/arch:AVX512` will be used. (~2016)